developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 All dominjected files are mentioned inside mysaptags.txt file present inside android_sap folder.
 If user needs to inject custom script files then user may need to modify the mysaptags.txt file.

-Default mysaptags.txt has the below javascript files those are intended to run sap package smoothly.
+Default mysaptags.txt has the below javascript files those are intended to run SAP package smoothly.
 User can modify the script based on their need.
 Thus, Enterprise Browser SAP package becomes more handy for the users.

     <script type='text/javascript' src='file://%INSTALLDIR%/android_sap/sapkeyboard.js' pages='*' />
     <script type='text/javascript' src='file://%INSTALLDIR%/android_sap/sapbgsound.js' pages='*' />